 The sharp-witted American at the heart of Parisian modernism, who hosted the era's great artists and authored a famously unconventional cookbook.

-Alice B. Toklas arrived in Paris in 1907 and soon became the indispensable partner of writer Gertrude Stein.
-While Stein held court, Toklas was the practical engine of their legendary salon at 27 rue de Fleurus—managing household affairs, typing manuscripts, and acting as a shrewd gatekeeper for visitors like Picasso, Matisse, and Hemingway.
-For decades, she was perceived primarily as Stein's companion.
-Yet, after Stein's death, Toklas emerged as a literary figure in her own right.
-Her 1954 memoir-cookbook, 'The Alice B. Toklas Cook Book,' blended recipes with vivid anecdotes of their life together and famously included a recipe for hashish fudge, cementing her reputation as an eccentric and witty chronicler of a revolutionary artistic circle.
+Alice B. Toklas arrived in Paris in 1907 and became the indispensable partner of writer Gertrude Stein.
+She managed household affairs, typed manuscripts, and acted as gatekeeper for visitors like Picasso, Matisse, and Hemingway at 27 rue de Fleurus.
+For decades perceived primarily as Stein's companion, Toklas emerged as a literary figure after Stein's death.
+Her 1954 memoir-cookbook, 'The Alice B. Toklas Cook Book,' blended recipes with vivid anecdotes and included a recipe for hashish fudge.
+The book established her as an eccentric, witty chronicler of a revolutionary artistic circle.

 1860–1882